gardener/gardener/docs/proposals/shoot-control-plane-migration/README.md

 1. Shoot YAML in the Garden cluster.

    This mechanism is already available.
-But is not suitable because, among other issues, this would require garden cluster to be highly available to the seed clusters and also put the garden cluster's apiserver under unnecessary load.
+But is not suitable because, among other issues, this would require garden cluster to be accessible from the seed clusters and also put the garden cluster's apiserver under unnecessary load.

-2. In-memory cache service on the Garden cluster.
+2. In-memory cache service on some cluster accessible from seed clusters.

    This is possible because the data required to be served from this service can be computed readily from the shoot YAML.
 This would reduce the load on the garden cluster's apiserver but would still need this service to be highly available to the seed clusters.

 3. IaaS-based cache service.

    This is similar to option 2 except the management of high-availability of the service is delegated to the IaaS layer.
 Such a service can be calculated based on garden cluster shoot YAML or might also be persistent and kept actively up-to-date by gardener.

 4. A ring of highly available distributed cache among the seed clusters.

    This approach has the potential benefit of avoiding the access to garden cluster if the distributed cache can be actively kept up-to-date by gardener.

 ###### Lease data structure for a shoot